Louie-KC/MovieReservationSystem/doc/api.md

           ...
       ]
       ```
+    * HTTP 400 Bad Request:
+        * One or both query parameters are too short. min 3 chars
+        * Invalid format for email query parameter
+        * Invalid format for name query parameter
-    * HTTP 401 Unauthorised: No permission.
+    * HTTP 401 Unauthorised:
+        * Missing or invalid JWT
+        * No permission

 ### PUT /movie
 Add a new movie.